 Anny and I bonded over being the rejects of the group.
-Our siblings weren’t interested and made us sit at the “baby table” which was basically a table with a highchair and one baby.
+Our siblings weren’t interested and made us sit at the “baby-table” which was basically a table with one highchair and a baby.
 We soon realised we had much more fun without them (after all, we now had our own small person to bully) and alas, it was the start of a new era.

 I was 4 or 5 when I met Anny.
-Our friendship was unique because she was two years above me in school and unlike my other friends, we began to heavily depend on each other.
-By the time we were 11 we were inseparable, spending all our weekends, holidays and even weekdays together.
-When we were apart we would call each other just to sit there in silence and still feel connected.
+Our friendship was unique because she was 2 years above me in school but unlike my other friends, we were rarely ever apart.
+By 11 we were inseparable, spending all our weekends, holidays and free time together.
+When we weren’t together physically, we would call each other and just listen to the silence.

-Anny and I became each others life reference and loved each other completely.
-We were constantly getting in trouble for being loud; we would laugh until we cried and make up wild stories.
+We became each others point of reference and loved each other.
+Constantly in trouble for being loud, we would laugh until we cried and make up wild stories.
 We argued a lot too.
-I think I dominated the friendship with my loudness, whilst Anny was more shy and reserved.
-I had no qualms revealing my anger which meant my outbursts caused her pain.
-This pattern grew followed into adulthood because we never quite learnt how to hear each other; we never got to the root of what was truly bothering us…
+I think I dominated the friendship with my boldness, whilst Anny was more shy and reserved.
+I had no qualms revealing my anger and quite often my outbursts would cause her pain.
+We developed a pattern which followed us into adulthood; we never quite learnt how to hear each other or get to the root of what was bothering us.

-Anny went through everything with me: we shared a grunge-phase, urban-phase, our first kiss, first beer, first joint, first fight, first boyfriend, first breakup, first holiday, first rave and even first adult movie (when we accidentally strolled into a screening of Ali G and missed Russell Crowe’s A Beautiful Mind).
+Anny went through every “first” with me: our first kiss, first beer, first joint, first fight, first boyfriend, first breakup, first holiday, first rave; first adult movie (when we accidentally-on-purpose strolled into a screening of Ali G and missed Russell Crowe’s A Beautiful Mind).
 We explored different phases togethers, a unified pair.

 When Anny and I went our separate ways, we didn’t speak for a year.
 It was the closest thing I have experienced to a divorce, with people forming their own opinions and naturally picking a side.
-I guess it makes sense, when you hear one version of an account and feel pain on their behalf.
+I guess it made sense, hearing one version of an account and not seeing the full picture.
 I’m grateful for the people who stayed neutral during that time because whilst everyone was trying to show support, sometimes the best thing to do is take a non-judgemental stance.

 In 2015 I visited Amsterdam knowing Anny’s sister would be there.
 I didn’t reach out because I didn’t want to put her in an uncomfortable situation.
 To my surprise, it was her who reached out to me and we had drinks near Westerpark, at a gin and seafood restaurant.
-The gesture alone was healing for me; I was so grateful and even now, I’m pretty sure it’s thanks to her that Anny and I were able to rebuild.
+The gesture alone was healing for me; I was so grateful and even now, I’m pretty sure it’s thanks to her that Anny and I have rebuilt.

-I know that things can’t be the way they were, Anny and I can’t be attached at the hip because we’re adults on separate journeys.
-Sometimes people ask how we’re still friends and I just think, how could we not be friends?
+I know that things can’t be the way they were, Anny and I can’t be attached at the hip because we’re adults with our own lives.
+Sometimes people ask how we’re still friends and I just think, how could we not be?
 If something happened to Anny and she left the world believing I held a grudge, I could never forgive myself.
 I would much rather have her in my life and shower her with love.
-Whilst it’s true that we may be responsible for tainting the perceptions others have of each other, one thing can’t be untouched: the permanent place I have for Anny and an everlasting love for our friendship.